akschw04/akschw04.github.io/index.md

 through the KIIS program.
 She returned to Japan for an academic year as a Boren Scholar at Ritsumeikan Asia Pacific University.
 Adria is currently a Ph.D. candidate in the Atmospheric and Oceanic Science Department at the University of Maryland, College Park.
-Here, she works with Dr. Steven J. Smith and Dr. Corinne Hartin at the Joint Global Change Research Institute (JGCRI) to investigate short-lives climate focers using models and observations.
+Here, she works with Dr. Steven J. Smith and Dr. Corinne Hartin at the Joint Global Change Research Institute (JGCRI) to investigate short-lived climate focers using models and observations.